AdobeDocs/experience-platform.en/help/destinations/ui/delete-destinations.md

 In the Adobe Experience Platform user interface, you can delete existing connections to destinations.

 Deleting a destination removes any existing dataflows to that destination.
-All segments activated to the destinations that you delete will be unmapped before the dataflow is deleted.
+All segments activated to the destinations that you delete are unmapped before the dataflow is deleted.

 There are two ways you can delete destinations from the Platform [!DNL UI].
 You can: